tomtom-international/tomtom-navigation-ios-examples/TomTomSDKExamples/Examples/UseCase/README.md

 ![](../../../.github/offline-map-files.gif)

 *Note: "Offline Map Example" uses offline maps but uses an online route planner and navigation.
-Offline route planners and navigation will be provided soon.*
+Offline route planners and navigation will be provided.*

+## Hybrid Map Example

+The hybrid map example will be provided.